 has taken to reform their organisation so that they are best placed as a leader helping Scotland to become more robustly trauma-informed.

 If you would like to hear Mary talking about why ACE awareness matters to them, click here: https://www.children1st.org.uk/blog/resilience-starts-with-relationships/

-has become one of the leading voices in Scotland when it comes to describing what it is like to live a childhood filled with violence and neglect.
-The power of his story is based in the fact that he tells it with total compassion and non-judgement – and he asks the same courage of his listeners.
+has become one of the leading voices in Scotland for change and awareness in how we address the hidden cost of untreated trauma and Adverse childhood experiences (ACEs) in our culture.
 James has brought his insights to his work with the Scottish Violence Reduction Unit, helping them to shape their work with gangs, familes and communities.
 He will contribute to this event by ensuring that children’s pain stays at the forefront of our thinking.
-We will all act with more determination for change after hearing James’ story.
+We will all act with more determination for change after hearing James.